woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Co-Founder, VP Technology 1991 - 1995

-Midstream was a startup company producing proposal management response software focusing on sub- billion dollar Department of Energy and Defense research requests for proposals
+Midstream was a startup company producing proposal management response software focusing on sub-billion dollar Department of Energy and Defense research requests for proposals.

 * Responsible for developing software from concept through production
 * Provided development support for Midstream and Midstream consulting client